julien-sobczak/the-notewriter/website/docs/reference/internals.md

     └── hello.md
     ```

     Database files have now been created.
-We have a new object under `objects` representing our commit (`4a03d1ab3dbe4c5d9efacd0e05e187179c5415c6`) and containing the objects:
+We have a new object under `objects` representing the unique pack file (`4a03d1ab3dbe4c5d9efacd0e05e187179c5415c6`) contained in our commit and containing the objects:

     ```shell
     $ nt cat-file